Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Linear Feeder

-Vibratory Inline Feeder Systems - Vibratory inline feeder systems are paired with vibratory feeders to move parts from the bowl to the pick point while maintaining part orientation.
-They are ideal for small parts, durable, and are low friction.
-Vibratory inline feeder systems are six inches long (15 cm) or longer.
-Aside from their basic design, they come with different special features such as controllers and extended drive bars.
+Vibratory Inline Feeder Systems - These systems are paired with vibratory bowl feeders to move parts from the bowl to the pick point while accurately maintaining part orientation.
+They are ideal for small or delicate components in high-speed assembly, are durable, provide low-friction movement, and are adaptable for customized automation requirements.
+Available in lengths of six inches (15 cm) or longer, they often include advanced controllers and extended drive bars to facilitate complex feeding tasks.

 Feed Rate

-Typically, a large vibratory bowl feeder can transport parts at a rate of 45 to 50 feet per minute (13.7 to 15.2 meters per minute), or 600 inches per minute (1524 centimeters per minute).
-In contrast, a centrifugal bowl feeder can achieve a significantly higher speed, moving parts at a rate of 3000 inches per minute (7620 centimeters per minute).
+In practice, a large vibratory bowl feeder can transport parts at 45 to 50 feet per minute (13.7 to 15.2 meters per minute), or 600 inches (1524 centimeters) per minute.
+Centrifugal bowl feeders—ideal for high-speed applications—can achieve throughput rates of up to 3000 inches per minute (7620 centimeters per minute), making them suitable for high-volume, precision manufacturing environments where rapid, gentle part handling is essential for productivity.

 Feeder Bowl Level Control